rayvtoll/t-ray-dingbot/README.md

 # t-Ray-dingbot

 Fully automatic trading bot for (BloFin) Futures using liquidations from Coinalyze to counter trade as a strategy.
 The bot currently uses 2 strategies: live and journaling.
 The position sizes for these strategies are full for live, but minimal size for journaling.
+For BloFin discount you can use my referral link if you like: TdkPZp

 ## To get started